 Mr Taylor provides high level strategic and tactical advice on industry-related issues and coordinates the implementation of the Board’s decisions.
 He also has ultimate responsibility for the corporate governance and financial accountability of WRL and for the management and leadership of its staff.

 As Finance & Administration Officer, Ms Chow provides financial and administrative support to the CEO, including overarching general operations, oversight of governance arrangements and financial processes of reconciliation and compliance.
 She holds a Bachelor of Science (Hons) in Business and Management Studies from the University of Bradford.

-Ms Chow is originally from Singapore and moved to Perth with her family and joined WRL in November 2014 as a part time employee.
+Ms Chow is originally from Singapore and moved to Perth with her family and joined WRL in November 2014.
 Katherine started her career in a management and business development role in supply chain solutions and automotive sector in Europe, Oceania and Asia Pacific.

 As Market Analyst, Mr Price is responsible for the assembly and analysis of industry and market information.
 His key responsibilities include providing analysis and assistance to the TACC Committee, preparing internal reports and presentations, and developing and maintaining an industry market dashboard.
 This work supports the vital decision making that will affect the business of our members.

 Mr Price has a strong background in applied economics and market analysis, with experience across a range of industries and markets.
 He joins WRL after several years working at the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES).
 His professional experience also includes a variety of commercial, policy and research roles with organisations including GrainCorp, GrainGrowers and the Reserve Bank of Australia.

 As Communications Officer, Mr Cowe drives progress in the development and implementation of our communications strategy and industry research projects.